 The poison null byte is frequently useful in path traversal attacks by terminating hard-coded extensions that are added to a filename.
 It can play a role in regular expression processing in PHP.

-.
+Because basically, when we go to a URL, we are requesting a resource with a certain name.
+Whether we can see that resource depends on if it ends in .md or .pdf.
 So, the null byte is a tool we can use to create a separation between the resource we’re requesting and what the string ends with, such that we can bypass checks for file extensions.

 Here are two examples: